Floorp-Projects/Floorp/testing/raptor/raptor/perfdocs/index.rst

 * https://github.com/mozilla-mobile/fenix/blob/1c9c5317eb33d92dde3293dfe6a857c279a7ab12/taskcluster/ci/raptor/kind.yml
 * https://github.com/mozilla-mobile/reference-browser/blob/4560a83cb559d3d4d06383205a8bb76a44336704/taskcluster/ci/raptor/kind.yml

 If you want to test your changes on a PR, before they land, you need to apply a patch like this one: https://github.com/mozilla-mobile/fenix/pull/5565/files.
 Don't forget to revert it before merging the patch.
+Note that the checks will run but the results aren't currently available on treeherder (`bug 1593252 <https://bugzilla.mozilla.org/show_bug.cgi?id=1593252>`_ is expected to address this).

 On Fenix and Reference-Browser, the raptor revision is tied to the latest nightly of mozilla-central

-For more information, please reach out to :jlorenzo or :mhentges in #cia
+For more information, please reach out to :mhentges in #cia

 Code formatting on Raptor
 *************************